trzy/Supermodel/Docs/README.txt

 buggy.
 Periodic squeaks and pops occur on many music tracks.
 The Sega Custom Sound Processor (SCSP) emulator, used for sound emulation, is an older version of ElSemi's code and also quite buggy.
-Sound glitches are known to occur now and then, and many sounds and tunes do not sound quite correct.
+Sound glitches are known to occur now and then, and many sounds and tunes do not sound quite correct yet.

 ===============
   7. Controls
 ===============

-Supermodel only supports the keyboard and mouse at present.
-Emulator functions are listed below and cannot be changed.
+Game controls are fully configurable and can be mapped to keyboards, mice, and game controllers.
+Emulator functions, on the other hand, cannot be changed and are listed below.

     Function                                Key Assignment
     --------                                --------------